-Physical activity leads to a range of health benefits, and is well established as one of the best ways to prevent ill health and prolong years of healthy life.
+Physical activity leads to a range of health benefits, and is well established as one of the best ways to prevent ill-health and prolong years of healthy life.
 Most international guidelines recommend 150 minutes per week of moderate to vigorous intensity physical activity, however even small amounts of physical activity can generate a marked improvement in health.
-Yet, many people struggle to incorporate physical activity and exercise into their daily routine.
+However, many people struggle to incorporate physical activity and exercise into their daily routine.

-42.5% of people who do not exercise for more than 20 minutes a week state they often/ always feel lonely compared to only 16.4% of people who exercise 3-4 times per week.
+42.5% of people who do not exercise for more than 20 minutes a week feel lonely sometimes or often/always compared to only 16.4% of people who exercise 3-4 times per week.

-Figure 20: Frequency of exercise of those people who feel lonely sometimes or often always
+Figure 20: Frequency of exercise of those people who feel lonely sometimes or often/always